sourcegraph/apiproxy/README.md

 Usage
 -----

-apiproxy supports 2 modes of usage: as a standalone server and as a Go library.
+apiproxy supports 3 modes of usage: as a standalone server, as a Go client, and as a Go HTTP server handler.

 ### As a standalone HTTP proxy server